-Hill & Smith Holdings' Dividend Is Well Covered By Earnings
+Hill & Smith Holdings' Earnings Easily Cover The Distributions

-The next year is set to see EPS grow by 32.2%.
-If the dividend continues on this path, the payout ratio could be 40% by next year, which we think can be pretty sustainable going forward.
+Over the next year, EPS is forecast to expand by 33.7%.
+Assuming the dividend continues along recent trends, we think the payout ratio could be 40% by next year, which is in a pretty sustainable range.

-Although the company has a long dividend history, it has been cut at least once in the last 10 years.
-The dividend has gone from an annual total of £0.132 in 2012 to the most recent total annual payment of £0.32.
-This means that it has been growing its distributions at 9.3% per annum over that time.
+The company has a long dividend track record, but it doesn't look great with cuts in the past.
+The annual payment during the last 10 years was £0.132 in 2012, and the most recent fiscal year payment was £0.32.
+This works out to be a compound annual growth rate (CAGR) of approximately 9.3% a year over that time.
 It's good to see the dividend growing at a decent rate, but the dividend has been cut at least once in the past.
 Hill & Smith Holdings might have put its house in order since then, but we remain cautious.

-With a relatively unstable dividend, it's even more important to evaluate if earnings per share is growing, which could point to a growing dividend in the future.
+Given that the dividend has been cut in the past, we need to check if earnings are growing and if that might lead to stronger dividends in the future.
 Hill & Smith Holdings hasn't seen much change in its earnings per share over the last five years.
-The company has been growing at a pretty soft 1.0% per annum, and is paying out quite a lot of its earnings to shareholders.
+Growth of 1.0% may indicate that the company has limited investment opportunity so it is returning its earnings to shareholders instead.
 This isn't bad in itself, but unless earnings growth pick up we wouldn't expect dividends to grow either.

-Overall, this is probably not a great income stock, even though the dividend is being raised at the moment.
+Overall, we always like to see the dividend being raised, but we don't think Hill & Smith Holdings will make a great income stock.
 While Hill & Smith Holdings is earning enough to cover the payments, the cash flows are lacking.
 We would probably look elsewhere for an income investment.

-Investors generally tend to favour companies with a consistent, stable dividend policy as opposed to those operating an irregular one.
+Market movements attest to how highly valued a consistent dividend policy is compared to one which is more unpredictable.
 However, there are other things to consider for investors when analysing stock performance.
 For example, we've picked out 2 warning signs for Hill & Smith Holdings that investors should know about before committing capital to this stock.
-Is Hill & Smith Holdings not quite the opportunity you were looking for?
-Why not check out our selection of top dividend stocks.
+If you are a dividend investor, you might also want to look at our curated list of high yield dividend stocks.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.